 Whether you're looking for advice on painting your whole house from top to bottom, or simply giving a room a quick makeover, take note of the latest decorating trend: the ombre paint effect.
 It would seem that the ombre paint effect is a look that’s not going anywhere.
 It started on the catwalk, spread to our hair, and now the dip dye look has seeped into our homes.
-Here's how to create an ombre accent wall (or two) in your home.
+Here's how to paint an ombre accent wall (or two) in your home.

 Want to achieve the ombre effect without painting?
 Take a look at our 10 stylish ombre effects for everything from paint to wallpaper and mural inspiration, all in the ombre style.